 Facilities are all facilities, equipment, materials, and furniture that are directly used for the school education process.
 Ministerial Decree P and K No. 0791975, learning facilities consist of groups: (1) school buildings and furniture (2) learning tools (3) educational media.
 Learning facilities in schools such as: Buildings, classrooms, libraries, textbooks as learning resources, internet etc. While learning facilities at home such as: study rooms, desks and chairs, lighting, stationery, books, internet that can facilitate the implementation of the learning process.
 Teachers performance can be seen from their ability to take advantage of all the learning facilities provided.
-Teacher performance according to Kirkpatrick and Nixon in Ruki, (2012), defines performance as a measure of success in achieving predetermined goals.
-Rivai and Sagala, (2011) explain, the performance that comes from: to perform, with several empirical, namely: (1) do, run and carry out; (2) fulfill or carry out the obligations of an intention or (3) carry out or perfect sponsibilities, (4) do something that is expected by a person or machine.
-Furthermore (1) performance is 49 et of results achieved and refers to the act of achieving and carrying out a request ed job (2) performance is one of the total collections of work that exits in workers and (3) performance is a function of motivation and ability to complete tasks or work, a person must have a certain degree of willingness and level of ability.
+Teacher performance according to Kirkpatrick and Nixon in Ruki, (2012), defines performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving policier performance as a measure of success in achieving performance and achieving performance as a measure of success in achieving performance and and Sagala, (2011) explain, the performance that comes from: to perform, with several empirical, namely: (1) do, run and carry out; (2) fulfill or 24 rry out the obligations of an intention or (3) carry out or perfect 32 sponsibilities, (4) do something that is expected by a person or machine.
+Furthermore (1) performance is a set of results achieved and refers to the act of achieving and carrying out a requested job (2) performance is one of the total collections of work that exists in workers and (3) performance is a function of motivation and ability to complete tasks or work, a person must have a certain degree of willingness and level of ability.
 According to Caver and Sergiovannni, Broun in Raharja, (2004) states: performance is an action that shows that he is a member of a group, a person's performance in a group.
 Performance is a concrete manifestation and can be observed openly or the realization of a competition.
 Furthermore, Gibson, Ivancevich, Donnelly and Ducker stated that there are three performance perspectives, namely: (1) individual performance, in the form of employee work contributions according to their status and role in the organization; (2) team (group) performance, in the form of contributions made by employees as a whole, and (3) organizational performance is the real contribution of individual and team performance as a whole.
 Sahertian (Kusmiarto) in the guidebook for assessing teacher performance by supervisors: that: teacher performance standards are related to the quality of teachers in carrying out their duties such as: (1) working with students individually, (2) preparation and planning of learning (3) utilization of learning media (4) involving students in various learning experiences and (5) active and effective leadership from teachers.